leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 one can attach one or multiple filters to a step.
 Filters will be explained in more detail below.

-Lastly, steps can also lead to the super-elements (or parent) of the current elements.
+Lastly, steps can also lead to the super-elements of the current elements.
 This is useful if one only wants to select elements that contain certain sub-elements.
-Especially in combination with filters, this makes paths a powerful tool for working with the `Reader` and `Manipulator`.
+Especially in combination with filters, this makes paths a powerful tool for working with e.g. the `Reader` and `Manipulator`.
 See the examples for possible ways to make use of this.

 ### Filters